geertmeersman/nexxtender/README.md

 #### Customizing ESP32 Configuration (Optional)

+The standard configuration utilises the `az-delivery-devkit-v4` board.
+If you would have another ESP32 board, feel free to customize it.

 If you want to customize the ESP32 section in your `nexxtender.yaml` file for your specific board type, you can add the following section at the end of the nexxtender.yaml:

 ```yaml